by-lynn-priestley/consolidation-unit-2021spring/README.md

 # Consolidation Unit Project
 (for the final unit of ENGCMP 0610 - Composing Digital Media)

 **Proposal:** For the final project, I would like to expand on my Photoshop skills working with photos (since I worked with graphic icons for the visual rhetoric unit).
 I want to make a visual based on "The Spoon Theory" written by Christine Miserandino and the surrounding chronic illness community.
 At this point, I plan to work solo for the project.
-With regard to what I already know versus what I need to know, I know basic concepts of PS like layering, selection, opacity, etc. that will definetely be needed for this project.
+With regard to what I already know versus what I need to know, I know basic concepts of PS like layering, selection, opacity, etc. that will definitely be needed for this project.
 I will also need to expand my skillset to do things like use underlying layers to alter the above layer's color.

 *Task List:*
 - source assets